-Environmental factors are those non-genetic factors which contribute to the characteristics of a plant.
+Environmental factors are those non-genetic factors that contribute to the characteristics of a plant.
 In other words, they are the components of all factors which influence plant growth and development to the exclusion of the genetic factors.
-They are referred to also as external factors to distinguish from the genetic factors which are described as internal.
+They have been referred to also as external factors to distinguish from the genetic factors which are described as internal.

 The environmental factors here referred to comprise of the entire external conditions to which a plant or its internal parts are exposed to or interact with, or under which a plant lives and includes physical, chemical, and biological factors.
 They are described as “external” because they come from outside of the plant, particularly from outside of the genetic factors.

 The environmental factors are divided into two main groups: biotic and abiotic factors.
 The descriptive word biotic means living while abiotic means non-living or dead.